rweichler/cylinder/README.md

 /Library/Cylinder/rweichler), drop your scripts in, and it should appear in settings.
 You don't even have to respring!
 This allows for rapid testing.

-# WARNING

-THIS IS DEVELOPMENT SOFTWARE.
-DO NOT HOST IT IN YOUR REPO.
-[USE THE LATEST STABLE BUILD INSTEAD](http://r333d.com/repo/cylinder.php).

-# WARNING WARNING

-SERIOUSLY.
-I'M NOT KIDDING.
-DON'T DO IT.

 ## Compatible devices